hcheung01/higher_level_programming/README.md

 AirBnB clone

 ## About
-This repository is one of the several tracks that I've been learning to become a Full Stack Software Engineer at Coding School and below is a tree that displays files in this directory:
+This repository is one of the several tracks that I've been learning to become a Full Stack Software Engineer and below is a tree that displays files in this directory:

 ## Author
 All files are maintained and owned by Heindrick Cheung